 If you feed a commercial raw diet, look for puppy specific foods.

-Some manufacturers, such as Nutriment, have a Weaning Paste for puppies aged 3-6 weeks, and a Puppy Formula for puppies aged 6 weeks and upwards.
-Their Puppy Formula includes bones, and being commerically manufacturered, is a great way to give your puppy all they need without the worry your puppy is missing out on essential nutrients which help them grow and develop.
+Some manufacturers have a Weaning Paste for puppies aged 3-6 weeks, and a Puppy Formula for puppies aged 6 weeks and upwards.
+This can be a is a great way to give your puppy all they need without the worry your puppy is missing out on essential nutrients which help them grow and develop.

 Is zoonosis a real threat?